NBalciunas/RF-Scan/README.md

 - The PlutoSDR receives 20 MHz at the maximum, and 3.8 GHz at the highest.
 The hops of a wider sweep are not simultaneous, thus a burst in another hop is lost.
 - The receiver is zero-IF.
 The high pass that removes its artifact at 0 Hz also removes a carrier that sits exactly on the tuned frequency.
 - The classifier knows your classes only.
-An unknown transmitter becomes`Unknown Device`, or the class that it most resembles.
+An unknown transmitter becomes `Unknown Device`, or the class that it most resembles.
 - Every class of this project left one USRP B210, and the program does not keep the phase.
-Thus it names the type of the drone, and not one individual unit.
+Thus, it names the type of the drone, and not one individual unit.
 - The votes of the segments separate two transmitters in time only.
 Two signals in one segment stay together.
 - A signal below 18 dB of signal-to-noise ratio does not cause a lock.
 - The monitor is a graphical program.
 There is no command-line interface for it.